bertcafecito/disney-lorcana-datahub/README.md

 ### List of Data Sources

 1. [**Disney Lorcana**](https://www.disneylorcana.com/en-US/resources/): The official resources for all Disney Lorcana cards by Ravensburger.
 This data source provide only the name and number of the cards, which is not sufficient for our analysis.
 Therefore, we are using alternative sources that offer more comprehensive datasets.
 However, we have included this source for completeness.

+2. [**Lorcast API**](https://lorcast.com/docs/api): Lorcast is a third-party API that provides comprehensive data on Disney Lorcana cards.
+We are using this API to collect detailed information about the cards, including their attributes, images, and more.

 Feel free to explore and analyze the data using the provided Jupyter Notebooks in the notebooks/ directory